micahgodbolt/fluid-react-starter/README.md

 To deploy this application and get a URL that we can share with other people in a non-local context, we will be using an Azure App Service.

+#### Pre-requisites

+- An Azure subscription where we can deploy the app service.
+If you do not already have one, please see the [Microsoft Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program) page to see how you can set a new one

+We also need to set up the app to connect to FRS using the instructions identified above.
+The requirements for them are:
+- An FRS tenant ID, orderer URL, and storage URL.
+This will have been provided to you as part of the FRS onboarding process
+- An Azure Function that will be used to request the JWT token to authenticate against FRS.
+This URL for this will either be provided for you with the FRS onboarding information or you can set one up yourself similar to [here](https://github.com/microsoft/FrsAzureFunctions)

 #### Bundling app code

 Once you have completed local development using the instructions above, we need to first prepare the JS bundle to send to the app service.
 For this, please run the following command from the root directory: